 Choose your training goal

-First you must be wondering what is your training goal.
-As an athlete, it is very important that you tailor your workout routine Street to your fitness goal or goals.
+As an athlete, it is very important that you tailor your workout routine to your fitness goal.
 It is set, which exercises are most effective for that.
-In General, seven different types can be distinguished from training objectives:
+In general, seven different types of goals can be distinguished from training objectives:

 - Lose weight (fat burning)